 Andrew is responsible for the clinical programs across the three hospitals of Alfred Health, including the acute medical and surgical program, mental health and rehabilitation and aged care.
 He is also responsible for outpatients and general site-coordination of The Alfred.

-Lee is responsible to the Chief Executive for the management of clinical governance, risk management and patient safety, the development of the clinical workforce across Alfred Health, professional medical issues, investigative services (pathology, radiology and nuclear medicine), pharmacy and the National Trauma Research Institute.
+Lee is responsible to the Chief Executive for the management of clinical governance, risk management and patient safety, the development of the clinical workforce across Alfred Health, professional medical issues, investigative services (pathology, radiology and nuclear medicine) and pharmacy.

 Lee chairs the Alfred Health Infection Control Committee, Medical Appointments Committee and Credentialing Committee.

 Her external appointments include being a member of the Postgraduate Medical Council of Victoria, Accreditation Sub-Committee and chair of the Melbourne Metropolitan Medical Executives Committee.Top

 As Executive Director, Nursing Services and Chief Nursing Officer, Janet provides professional leadership to Alfred Health nurses and nursing services.

 The aim of the role is to ensure the delivery of a competent, professional and capable workforce that is able to meet the ongoing challenges of providing services in the widest variety of settings, including services in the community.

 Janet has a track record of implementing clinical and quality care initiatives, developing nursing workforce strategies, and has a particular interest in interdisciplinary practice development.

 The position is also accountable for site coordination of Sandringham Hospital and Caulfield Hospital.Top